ServBay Database File Management & Migration Guide

 -h /Applications/ServBay/tmp

-: The database you want to back up.-F c
+: Name of the database to back up.-F c

 : Verbose output.-f /Applications/ServBay/backup/your_database.dump